coolsoftwaretyler/ogdenstudios.xyz/src/_notes/emergent-works/git.md

----
-layout: post
-title:  "Crash course in Git and GitHub"
+# Git and GitHub Crash Course
----

 There is a *lot* of depth to [Git](https://git-scm.com/) and [GitHub](https://github.com/).
 The good news is you really don't need to know it all to be very productive.
 Most software professionals only use a few key commands in their day-to-day.
 This document will go over those commands somewhat quickly.